Our Mission at camp agawak

 Agawak has four nurses on staff that carefully monitor and oversee the health of camp at all times.
 All prescription medication is kept securely in our health center and given out at designated times by our nurses.
 If needed, campers receive over the counter medications there and nurses provide general health care.
 We are blessed to be within five miles of the Howard Young Emergency Center, Marshfield Clinic and Ministry Health Care.

 If your child has a birthday during the summer, we will make sure that it is a wonderful and memorable occasion.
 She will receive a lot of birthday attention from the whole camp, including a unique birthday present from Camp Agawak presented at morning flagpole and a personalized birthday cake.
 If you would like to send party favors, please call our camp office, and we will give you the number of campers and staff in your child’s bunk.
 With our package policy, birthday packages should be sent directly to our office to be held until your child’s birthday.
-In addition, we can supply a pizza party in the evening for your daughter’s cabin.
+In addition, we will supply a pizza party in the evening for your daughter’s cabin.
 Her SMA account will be billed $90, and we will cover any additional costs.
 You will also be able to wish your daughter a happy birthday over the telephone.
 Please call the office in advance to set up a time so that we can have your daughter in the office and ready to receive her birthday phone call.

 It is not required, but we offer this opportunity to help answer many questions from Parents and Campers.
 Usually the New Camper Orientation is held in Chicago in March or April.